How to Make a Legal Contract: Everything You Need to Know

 - Has all ambiguity been eliminated?
 Vagueness of language is another major cause of contract failure.
-To that end, clarity in the writing of provisions and the definition of terms should be a main goal in the construction of a contract.
-Even such details as the names of the parties involved should be double-checked so as to make sure a party does not escape liability on a technicality.
+To that end, clarity in the writing of provisions and the definition of terms should be the main goal in the construction of a contract.
+Even such details as the names of the parties involved should be double-checked to make sure a party does not escape liability on a technicality.

 - Has the exchange been sufficiently detailed?
 What goods or services are to be provided and for what compensation should be covered in detail.
 The precise nature of the goods or services should be stated, along with the exact method and amount of payment, including a payment schedule if it is not a one-time payment.